Draxsis/bookstore-project/README.md

 ![Screenshot 1](link_to_screenshot_1)
 ![Screenshot 2](link_to_screenshot_2)

-## How to Contribute
-We welcome contributions!
-If you'd like to contribute to this project, please follow [our contribution guidelines](link_to_contribution_guidelines).

 ## License
-This project is licensed under the [License Name](link_to_license).
+This project is licensed under the MIT([link_to_license](https://opensource.org/license/mit/)).
 See the LICENSE.md file for details.

 ## Acknowledgments
-- Special thanks to [name] for their invaluable contributions.
+- Special thanks to Mohammad Mahdi Rahimi for his invaluable contributions.
-- We acknowledge the use of [library/framework] in this project.
+- We acknowledge the use of [Material UI, Tailwind, Express.js, MongoDB and Mongoose] in this project.

 ## Contact
-For any inquiries, reach out to [your_email@example.com].
+For any inquiries, reach out to (draxsis.1995@gmail.com).